LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Logtalk library provides implementations of common meta-predicates,
-which can be used in place of module meta-predicates (e.g. list mapping
+which can be used in place of module meta-predicates (e.g., list mapping
 meta-predicates).
 If that is not the case, the Logtalk compiler may need
 help to understand the module meta-predicate templates.
 Despite some recent
 progress in standardization of the syntax of ``meta_predicate/1`` directives